Aaron-Bopp/TIM/10_Sources/reference_Darwin's Cathedral.md

 [[Functionally integrated social groups become organisms in their own right]] and [[There is a social element to genetic evolution]].

 Wilson then starts to take stabs at [[kin selection]] and [[reciprocal altruism]] in earnest.
-He claims that if you view history through the lense of human groups as moral communities you will see many behaviors that can only be attributed to [[group selection]]
+He claims that if you view history through the lense of human groups as moral communities you will see many behaviors that work much better as a result of [[group selection]] than can be explained as a result of genetic relatives or those who will return the favor.

 All throughout this chapter Wilson starts to make reference to the relation of these [[Evolution|evolutionary]] concepts and religion, morality, and the [[human experience]].
+As he does this he starts to expand from [[group selection]] to [[Evolutionary Psychology]] and [[Cultural Evolution]].
+Wilson again takes issue with and redefines [[Evolutionary Psychology]] to better reflect it's place in our understanding of [[human behavior]].
+He pushes back against the "jukebox" argument that modern behaviors are just choosing records from our ancient biology.
+His main argument here is that this oversimplifies and over specifies.
+Genetic evolution does not need to lead to modularity and can instead create an environment capable of complex responses.
+This leads him fully into [[Cultural Evolution]], a process that does not change genes in the slightest and yet is highly adaptive and competitive.
 #### Major concepts
 - [[Greater cooperation and communication has lead to the success of humans as a species]]
 - [[Evolutionary Psychology is just a framework not a prescription of behavior]]